srobo/team-emails/SR2025/2025-03-13-competition-details.md

 - Please make sure the power button is obvious and easily accessible.
 In the event of an issue in the arena, we don't want to be hunting for the switch as we try and quickly turn off your robot.
 - Ensure your battery is protected, ideally housed in its own rigid container.
 - Make sure you have a way to mount the flag.
 We may have a few spare mounts, but please do not rely on this.
-[Plastic push-fit couplers](https://www.screwfix.com/p/jg-speedfit-plastic-push-fit-equal-tees-15mm-5-pack/74470) work well for this.
+[Plastic push-fit couplers][push-fit-couplers] work well for this.
 - Make sure your robot fits inside the size constraints.
 If it doesn't, it will have a meeting with the _saw of shame_.
 - Make sure there are 2 spare USB ports: 1 for your code, and 1 for our "Competition USB".
-This Competition USB tells your robot that it's in the competition and which corner it's starting in (and thus populates the [`robot.zone` property](https://studentrobotics.org/docs/programming/robot_api/#other-robot-attributes)).
+This Competition USB tells your robot that it's in the competition and which corner it's starting in (and thus populates the [`robot.zone` property][robot-attributes]).
 You will not be able to compete without this.

-All of these and more can be found in our [safety regulations](https://studentrobotics.org/docs/kit/safety-regulations) and [rules](https://studentrobotics.org/rules).
+All of these and more can be found in our [safety regulations][safety-regulations] and [rules][rules].

 ## Conclusion